Arachne/Verifier/docs/index.md

 ## Usage

 You need two things:
-- some rule class(es) implementing Arachne\Verifier\IRule
+- some rule class(es) implementing Arachne\Verifier\RuleInterface
-- a tagged service implementing Arachne\Verifier\IRuleHandler
+- a tagged service implementing Arachne\Verifier\RuleHandlerInterface

-These will usually be provided by some other extensions. **For examples see Arachne/SecurityRules and Arachne/ComponentsProtection.**
+These will usually be provided by some other extensions. **For examples see Arachne/SecurityVerification and Arachne/ComponentsProtection.**

 If you want to add your own rules, see the Configuration section below.
 Otherwise feel free to skip it.